weiyangtham/weiyangtham.github.io/_posts/2018-01-13-stata_reshape.md

-If you've used Stata you might familiar with its [`reshape`](https://www.stata.com/manuals13/dreshape.pdf) command. `reshape` makes a wide dataset long and vice versa.
+If you've used Stata you might be familiar with its [`reshape`](https://www.stata.com/manuals13/dreshape.pdf) command. `reshape` makes a wide dataset long and vice versa.
 The equivalent in R would be the `gather` (wide to long) and `spread` (long to wide) functions from the `tidyr` package.

 The difference is that `gather` and `spread` work on key-*value* pairs, emphasis on the singular "value", while `reshape` is fine with having multiple values associated with a single key.
-For example, the following (fake) wide dataset from this:
+For example, to reshape the following (fake) wide dataset from this:

 |id | age2000| age2010| scores2000| scores2010|